Yugz29/holbertonschool-low_level_programming/argc_argv/README.md

-# 🧠 argc_argv – Command-Line Arguments in C
+# Command-Line Arguments in C

 Welcome to this C project exploring the use of command-line arguments.
 This repository contains a set of simple programs that demonstrate how to work with `argc` and `argv` to handle input directly from the terminal.